 For example, if you are shipping art cross country which by itself is very bulky and heavy, this will only cause unnecessary weight that you will have to pay for.
 So what’s the alternative?
 Well, simply put, give them away (or throw them away) and buy new ones once you arrive at your new place.
 You can also make a yard sale or even an online sale and make some extra cash for your move or you can donate some of your goods to local charities.

 Okay so, hopefully, you have minimized the number of items that you need to pack by following the tips above.
 Now all that is left is to pack the remaining liquids.
 Well, it’s really not rocket science and there are just a few things you should keep in mind that are considered big no-no’s when packing and moving liquids.

 Check the lids on your liquids

 Firstly you want to make sure that all of the caps on the liquids are sealed tight.
-You can, but do not necessarily need to, pack the liquids in packing paper.
-Because, as you will see, how you are packing the liquids is not as important as where you are packing those liquids.
+You may oversee the fact that some of your containers are not closing properly and spilling is something you certainly want to avoid.
+You can, but do not necessarily need to, pack the liquids in packing paper because, as you will see, how the liquids are packed is not as important as where those liquids are placed.
 However, whatever you decide, make sure you place the liquids vertically.
+One helpful tip, in case you don’t have the lids or they’re not tight enough, is to use stretch tape.
+Just use some stretch tape to cover the opening and the entire bottle and it’ll prevent the liquid from spilling.
 You do not want to place your liquids horizontally as they can spill this way.